 The Organization's endowment consists of individual funds established for a variety of purposes.
 Its endowment is comprised of donor-restricted endowment funds.
-As required by accounting principles generally accepted in the United States of America, net assets associated with endowment funds are classified and reported based on the existence or absence of donor-imposed restrictions.
+As required by U.S. GAAP, net assets associated with endowment funds are classified and reported based on the existence or absence of donor-imposed restrictions.